Monogenetic theory of pidgins: Problems

 However, monogenesis and relexification have a number of problems.
 First, as Todd admits, pidgins, by "shedding linguistic redundancies" such as syntactic complexity, have removed the features that allow linguists to identify relatedness.
 Relexification assumes that, in learning a second language, people can learn vocabulary and grammar separately and will learn the latter but replace the former.
-In addition, pidgin languages are inherently unstructured, so relexification does not account for how the syntactic structure of a creole could emerge from the languages that lack such structure.
+In addition, pidgin languages are inherently unstructured, so relexification does not account for how the syntactic structure of a creole could emerge from the languages that lack such structure; in other words, relexification alone cannot explain why creole languages gain complex grammar.